-Memorandum of Understanding
+2018 Cohort Participation Memorandum of Understanding

 Between CareerWise Colorado and Company Name

 Colorado has a unique opportunity to reimagine the way that businesses and the education system develop the talent needed to power our economy.
 Leaders in industry, education, and government agree that business must expand its role in education and training if Colorado is to prepare its youth for successful careers in today’s global economy.
 CareerWise Colorado (CareerWise), COMPANY NAME, and others are leading this momentous shift by establishing a statewide network of youth apprenticeships and competency-based education in Colorado’s most innovative industries.